matinsanei/matinsanei/README.md

 </div>

 I operate at the intersection of **first-principles engineering** and **AI-augmented creation**—not to automate the mundane, but to manifest the impossible.
-My work challenges existing paradigms by creating entirely new **materials** for the digital age.
+My work challenges existing paradigms and builds new ones from absolute zero.

 ---